+Leadership IQ conducted a study to learn what goal setting processes actually help employees achieve great things.
 Study participants completed a 35-question assessment about many aspects of their organization’s processes for setting goals.
-And here’s what we found…

 First, we discovered that people’s goals are not particularly helpful.
 In fact, our survey found that only 15% of employees strongly agree that their goals will help them achieve great things.
 And only 13% of employees strongly agree that their goals this year will help them maximize their full potential.

 Goals are supposed to help us achieve extraordinary results.
-And we wanted to know, for example, does setting goals that are achievable and realistic drive people to great achievements, or does greatness come from setting goals that are really difficult and that push us out of our comfort zone?
+We wanted to know, for example, does setting goals that are achievable and realistic drive people to great achievements, or does greatness come from setting goals that are really difficult and that push us out of our comfort zone?

 To answer these questions, we conducted a stepwise multiple regression analysis to discover what kinds of goals were most likely to drive people to achieve great things.